berkeley-scf/tutorial-unix-basics/index.md

 -rw-rw-r-- 1 scflocal scflocal 0 Dec 28 13:31 hello.txt
 ```

-**I used `rm` above to remove the file.
-Be very careful about removing files - there is no Trash folder in UNIX - once a file is removed, it's gone for good.**
+> **DANGER**: I used `rm` above to remove the file.
+Be very careful about removing files - there is no Trash folder in UNIX - once a file is removed, it's gone for good.

 The `mv` command is also used if you want to rename a file.